fauxtix/MauiRecipesApp/README.md

   - Users can select the number of recipes to load, with options for 10, 20, or 30 recipes.

 - **Search Interface**:
-  - The search field allows users to search for recipes and/or ingredient by clicking a **search** button.
+  - The text search field and the dropdown, allows users to search by region and/or ingredient, by clicking a **search** button.

 - **Recipe Details View**:
   - By selecting a recipe, users can view detailed information, including ingredients, preparation instructions, and additional information about the recipe.